NoriSte/increase-by-1/README.md

 * **increaseByOne.integers**: cmd+shift+i (ctrl+shift+i on other systems)

+# Notes

+Why have I developed this extension?
+Because I really missed the "count by one" feature of [this extension](https://github.com/colinta/SublimeCalculate "SublimeCalculate") for Sublime Text

 # Participate

 If you have any idea, feel free to create issues and pull requests